yiptool/yip/README.md

 You can have as many `android:activity` commands as you like.
 All of them will be added to the manifest file.

+Yip is also capable to generate a tiny class in the application package (value of the `android:package` command), inherited from the specified activity class.
+This should be used by libraries to give their activities unique name in different applications.
+For example, if you have specified `android:package` to be `com.mysuperapp`, then the following command:

+      android:make_activity TestActivity => com.test.Activity

+will create class `com.mysuperapp.TestActivity` inherited from `com.test.Activity`.
+You can then specify the `.TestActivity` name in the `android:name` attribute of the `android:activity` command, and applications using the library will not conflict for the public name of activity.

 ### Privileges on the Samsung Tizen platform

 If your application requires certain privileges on the Tizen platform, they